Remembering Gloria Vanderbilt: The Broadsheet

 IN CASE YOU MISSED IT

 • Tired of unequal pay at Tesco.
 Supermarket workers are fighting for equal pay in the U.K. At Asda, Tesco, Wm Morrison, J Sainsbury, and the Co-op, store employees—mostly women—say they are paid less than staff in the distribution depots, who are mostly men.
+Financial Times

 • HK protests.
 While Hong Kong Chief Executive Carrie Lam agreed to shelve the controversial legislation that would have allowed extradition to mainland China, protesters weren’t satisfied with her apology or what it took to get the bill killed, instead calling for Lam’s resignation.
 Lam publicly apologized on Tuesday.
 She didn’t agree to resign, but said, “as for my governance in the future, it will be difficult.”
+New York Times

 • Snap’s secret.
 As Snap tries to continue the recovery of its flagship app, chief business officer Jeremi Gorman is one of its best assets.
 Gorman came to Snap from Amazon—a decision she says was fueled by adrenaline, like riding a tricycle down a mountain: “If I didn’t have that in my DNA, I probably wouldn’t work here.”
+CNN

 Today’s Broadsheet was produced by Emma Hinchliffe.
 Share it with a friend.
 Looking for previous Broadsheets?
 Click here.